software-architects/software-architects-website/_posts/2018-05-23-Techorama-Async-JavaScript.md

 })();
 ```

 We also take a look at an RxJS example with `HttpClient` in Angular.
+You can find it [on GitHub](https://github.com/software-architects/javascript-samples/tree/master/angular/02-vehicle-energy-monitor).

+## Startup Solution

+If you want to recap the session content step-by-step, you can find the startup solution including the snippets I used [on GitHub](https://github.com/software-architects/javascript-samples/tree/master/typescript/labs/060-async-javascript-techorama-2018).